maybebyte/anthesis/self-host-guide.md

 [The software I use](/software.html) may be relevant to you as well, though it mostly applies to a personal computer instead of a server.

-If you're still not sure what to host, try building a website.
+If you're not sure what to host, try building a website.
 By creating your own website, you become an Internet landlord and can freely express your thoughts instead of remaining under someone else's thumb.
-The rest of the guide uses setting up a website as an example.
+From here on out, I'll use setting up a website as an example.

 ## Pick an operating system